Nashville DUI Lawyer

 - Mr. McKinney organizes the annual DUI seminar for the Tennessee Association of Criminal Defense Lawyers.

-- Our Nashville DUI attorneys have spoken at continuing education seminars throughout the state.
+- Our criminal defense lawyers have spoken at continuing education seminars throughout the state.

 - We have successfully tried cases involving blood alcohol content (BAC) levels of up to .20.